MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether remote scheduled task management should be enabled.

-If true, corresponding ports are open and remote scheduled tasks management will be available.
-If false, scheduled tasks cannot be managed remotely.
+If `true`, corresponding ports are open and remote scheduled tasks management will be available.
+If `false`, scheduled tasks cannot be managed remotely.

 ```yaml
 Type: Boolean